show-me-code/deepflame-dev/README.md

 Detailed guide for installation and tutorials is available on [our documentation website](https://deepflame.deepmodeling.com).

 ## Features
+New in v1.2.0 (2023/06/30):
+- Enable GPU acceleration for fast and efficient discrete matrix construction for solving partial differential equations
+- Introduce `DeePFGM` model: a neural network-based approach to replace the flamelet database of the FGM model and reduce memory requirement
+- Support real fluid density calculation with Cantera's PR/RK equation of state and updated the calculation of isentropic compression coefficient (psi)
+- Improve dfHighSpeedFoam solver
+  - Apply flux splitting to the convective term of the species equations for consistency and accuracy
+  - Adopt Strong Stability Preserving Runge-Kutta (RKSSP) time scheme for enhanced stability and performance
+- Incorporate [`WENO scheme`](https://github.com/WENO-OF/WENOEXT) and [`libROUNDSchemes`](https://github.com/advanCFD/libROUNDSchemes) as third-party submodules for convective flux reconstruction
+- Provide interface to access the reaction rates of each component in a given elementary reaction
+- Implement mechanism file detection function to verify the validity of the mechanism file input
+- Capture and report Cantera errors for better error handling and user experience

 New in v1.1.0 (2023/03/31):
 - Add FGM model
 - Add GPU-compatible linear solver [AmgX](https://github.com/NVIDIA/AMGX) (adopted from [petsc4Foam](https://develop.openfoam.com/modules/external-solver) and [FOAM2CSR](https://gitlab.hpc.cineca.it/openfoam/foam2csr))